MapsPeople/docs/src/android/v3/guides/directions/directions-wayfinding-instructions.md

 Next step is replacing the old view in the `RouteLegFragment`.

-An example of the view XML file for the `RouteLegFragment` this guide will use, can be found here: [RouteLeg view](https://github.com/MapsPeople/MapsIndoors-Getting-Started-Android/blob/advanced_directions/app/src/main/res/layout/fragment_route_leg.xml)
+An example of the view XML file for the `RouteLegFragment`, that this guide will use, can be found here: [RouteLeg view](https://github.com/MapsPeople/MapsIndoors-Getting-Started-Android/blob/advanced_directions/app/src/main/res/layout/fragment_route_leg.xml).

-We will now start tieing in the logic to create theese views and show the route on the map together with the necessary UI for the user to navigate.
+You must start tying in the logic to create these views and show the route on the map together with the necessary UI for the user to navigate.

-We will start by changing the code inside `NavigationFragment` since we changed the ui some of the old code needs to be changed.
-We will start by changing the code inside `onViewCreated`
+Start by changing the code inside `NavigationFragment`.
+Since the UI was changed, some of the old code needs to be changed.
+First, start by changing the code inside `onViewCreated`.

 <mi-tabs>
 <mi-tab label="Java" tab-for="java"></mi-tab>